sagefy/sagefy/gh-pages/f_ideas/make_it_real.md

 ---
 layout: default
-title: The Eight Ideas – Make it Real
+title: The Ideas – Make it Real
 ---

 _We rely on real-life experiences to guide to our learning._